darshn20/portfolio-site/README.md

 # Portfolio Website

-A modern, responsive portfolio website built with **Angular** and **Server-Side Rendering (SSR)**, inspired by [Brittany Chiang's portfolio](https://v4.brittanychiang.com/).
+A modern, responsive portfolio website built with **Angular** and **Server-Side Rendering (SSR)**.
 This project is designed to showcase your skills, projects, and contact information in a visually appealing and accessible way.

 ### Steps
 1. Clone the repository: